influitive/seedomatic/readme.markdown

 Seeds and db:fixture:load are great, but they're usually written in a way that they can only be used on an initial deploy.
 Seed-O-Matic gives you tools to specify seed data in a way that's repeatable across environments, allowing you to change seed data in a safe way between all of your environments.

 ## Seed Files
-Seed files are set up as YAML files.
+Seed files are set up as JSON or YAML files.
 By default, Seed-O-Matic will look for seed files in `config/seeds`, although you can specify another directory when you run your seeds.
 Here's the structure of a typical seed file:

     my_model:
       match_on: code
       tags: [initial_run, professional]
+      seed_mode: once
       items:
         - name: My Model 1
           code: my_model